Metabolic dysfunction–associated steatotic liver disease: Transplantation

 MASLD is the second most common indication for liver transplantation in the US and Europe as of 2017.

 For people with MASH and end-stage liver disease, liver failure, or liver cancer, liver transplantation is an accepted procedure according to the EASL.
-People with MASH cirrhosis MASH who are being considered for a liver transplant warrant systematic evaluation for cardiovascular diseases (whether the symptoms are apparent or not).
+People with MASH cirrhosis who are being considered for a liver transplant warrant systematic evaluation for cardiovascular diseases (whether the symptoms are apparent or not).

 The overall survival is comparable to transplantation following other diseases.
 People with MASH cirrhosis who undergo liver transplantation are more likely to die post-transplant because of cardiovascular disease or chronic kidney disease.
 These people with MASH are often older and are thus more prone to these complications.
 For these reasons and others, individuals with morbid obesity (BMI ≥ 40 kg/m^{2}) and MASH with cirrhosis may be considered unfit for liver transplantation until they follow lifestyle modifications to reduce bodyweight.
 Diabetic people with poor glycemic control are at similar risks, and optimal glycemic control is essential before attempting transplantation.

-The Asia Pacific Working Group guidelines recommend healthcare providers discuss lifestyle modifications before and after transplantation to reduce potential surgery risks and to assist with MASLD management after the transplant.
+The Asia Pacific Working Group guidelines recommend healthcare providers discuss lifestyle modifications before and after transplantation to reduce potential risks and to assist with MASLD management after the transplant.

 Simultaneous bariatric surgery and liver transplantation were performed in exceptional circumstances.

 After transplantation, liver biopsy is the best method to monitor the evolution of post-transplant fibrosis, with significant fibrosis or portal hypertension one year after transplantation predicting rapid progression and graft loss and indicating the need for urgent intervention.